MasterCloudApps-Projects/Serverless-Kubernetes/5.Usuarios/Keycloack/readme.md

 ## Importar realm

-Para facilitar la prueba hemos
+Para facilitar la prueba hemos configurado y exportado un "realm" y vamos a proceder a importalo

 1. Login to the admin console
     Go to the Keycloak Admin Console and login with the username and password you created earlier.